will093/will093.github.io/_posts/2019-05-27-a-deeper-look-at-rxjs-observables.md

 }
 ```

-## In practice
+## Observables in practice

-So how do we create and work with RxJS observables?
-Lets have a look at some sample code:
+So how do we create and work with observables?
+Lets have a look at a simple example.

 ```ts
 import { Observable } from 'rxjs';